json-api-dotnet/JsonApiDotNetCore/docs/usage/resource-graph.md

 ### Public Resource Name

-The public resource name is exposed in the json:api payload as the `type` member.
-How this is exposed can be configured in with the following approaches (in order of priority):
+The public resource name is exposed through the `type` member in the json:api payload.
+This can be configured by the following approaches (in order of priority):

 1. The `publicResourceName` option when manually adding a resource to the graph
 ```c#